WilliamLa59/OldWebProjects/Url-Shortener-Api/README.md

 ## Minor edits must be done in order to run properly
       use "npm install" to install dependencies

-      edit default.json file to add you your mongoURI and baseUrl
+      edit default.json(located in config folder) to add you your mongoURI and desired baseUrl

 ## How to use
 use "npm start" to run